We've got all the details on ILP's newest program — volunteering in an orphanage in Romania!

 International Language Programs Alumni who are accepted into the program to go back as teachers are eligible to receive a $500 discount off the program fee.

-Alumni who are accepted as Head Teachers will have the program fee waived and will receive a stipend to help with personal costs, but will also be responsible for fundraising $1,500.
+Alumni who are accepted as ILP Head Teachers will have the program fee waived and will receive a stipend to help with personal costs, but will also be responsible for fundraising $1,500.

-Although Head Teacher spouses have the possiblity of having their program fee waived in the teach English program, that is not true with the orphanage program.
+Although Head Teacher spouses have the possibility of having their program fee waived in the teach English program, that is not true with the orphanage program.
 Spouses of Head Teachers will pay the full program fee of $5,470.

 We are currently putting together resources to help with your extended fundraising efforts specific to this program.

 Just fill out an application and send it in!
 We have 3 semesters open (fall, spring and summer) to fit in with your schedule.